bramstein/hypher/README.md

       patterns: {}
     }

 Language objects are identical to the format used by [Hyphenator.js](http://code.google.com/p/hyphenator/).
 The only difference is how they are used.
 Hypher requires you to manually pass a language object, whereas Hyphenator.js automatically "registers" a language object.
-Language objects can be found in the `patterns` directory.
+Language objects can be found in the [patterns repository](https://github.com/bramstein/hyphenation-patterns).

 The options object may be `null` or contain: